-Investments performed exceptionally in 2021, delivering an unrealised gain of €2.7m.
-This return is reflected in the actions taken by the investment houses and the markets bouncing back after the poor returns caused in 2020 by the Covid-19 pandemic.
+Investments performed poorly in 2022, returning an unrealised loss of €2.8m.
+This loss wipes out the gain in 2021 when the markets bounced back after Covid-19 pandemic.
+The ongoing war in Ukraine; energy crisis; inflation and interest rates took it's tole on markets during 2022.
 The investment committee examines all investments and outcomes.
 A policy has been drawn up in line with the Laudato Si' Movement which encourages the Catholic community to make prophetic decisions like aligning one's investment policy with the teachings of the Church on the need to move away from fossil fuels.
 There is an acknowledgement that the investments and the Diocese at large must examine the carbon footprint we are leaving on the earth, and this must be addressed sooner rather than later.